section-engineering-education/engineering-education/articles/most-useful-NodeJs-packages/index.md

 **Agenda library offers**

--   Even backed job queue
+-   Even backed job queue.

--   Scheduling with configurable priority, concurrency and repeating
+-   Scheduling with configurable priority, concurrency and repeating.

--   It has promised based API
+-   It has promised based API.

 -   Agenda is great when developing applications backed by MongoDB.